getfundwave/network-utils/aws-credentials-utils/Readme.md

 ## Steps To store Access Token
 1. Edit ~/.aws/config
    1. Copy the contents of config.sample and replace profile with the AWS profile name you want to set.
-   2. Replace the location of your get-credentials file.
 2. Store the credentials.
    In case of ubuntu follow these steps:
     1. Install gnome-keyring to store secrets.